NLnetLabs/rotonda-doc/manual/source/configuration.rst

 .. confval:: log_target (optional)

-    The output that log messages are send to.
+    The output that log messages are sent to.

     Possible values are: [``stderr``, ``files``, ``syslog``]